svish91/International_trade_2022CEE/Data_preparation/Readme.md

 # These files contains the data prepation steps.
 Before running the code, following libraries with sepcific verions are required. <br>

-## Please cite our paper if any piece of code is used in your work: Vishwakarma, S., Zhang, X. & Lyubchich, V. Wheat trade tends to happen between countries with contrasting extreme weather stress and synchronous yield variation.
-Commun Earth Environ 3, 261 (2022). https://doi.org/10.1038/s43247-022-00591-7.

 Use  R version: R version 4.0.4 (2021-02-15) <br> library(ergm) # version: 4.1.2 <br>
 library(reticulate) # version:  1.20 <br>